GianpaoloBranca/SoftwareEng2/scratches/RASD.md

 **ALSO**
 **Do we want to consider the case the new area overlaps an existing one as an exception or will the system just melt the two without generating any problem?**

+## 11 Alloy Model

+## 12 Used tools

+- Atom (with MarkDown Preview Plus package) for writing Pandoc MarkDown with syntax highlighting and the preview feature.
+- Pandoc to craft the Tex document from the MD one and the pdf from the from the Tex.
+- TexShop to edit the Tex document
+(credits to https://github.com/Angtrim/alloy-latex-highlighting for the Alloy syntax highlighting).
+- Alloy analyzer 4.2.
+- Signavio for the use case, class and activity diagrams.
+- Draw.io for the sequence diagrams.
+- Balsamiq for the GUI mockups.